OUR STORY

 1929

-The company eventually picked up automated equipment for this process and later a printing press.
-The company then added spot and band labeled dress prints and cambric bags, and continued to clean and repair used bags.
+Eventually, the company acquired automated equipment and a printing press to streamline the bag production process.
+They then expanded their product line to include spot and band labeled dress prints and cambric bags, while continuing to clean and repair used bags.

-Alex Silverman worked with his brother Milton for many years and joined the company full time in 1941.
-He left at the end of that year to serve in the Army Air Corps and returned to the family business in 1945.
+Alex Silverman, who had worked with his brother Milton for many years, joined the company full-time in 1941.
+He left later that year to serve in the Army Air Corps, but returned to the family business in 1945.

 1946